sjmcculloch/smblog/_posts/2017-06-10-tips-to-prepare-for-madden-18.md

 layout: post
 date: 2017-06-10 12:36
 title: "Tips to prepare for Madden NFL 18"
-description: Gameplay changes are coming to Madden 18!
-Learn how you can adjust your gameplay style today.
+description: "Gameplay changes are coming to Madden 18!
+Learn how you can adjust your gameplay style today."
 comments: true
 category:
 - gaming